Can tides explain the low dark matter density in Fornax?: Results

 An important aspect of the argument presented by \citet{heating} is that the classical dwarfs shown in their fig.~5, including Fornax, are unlikely to have undergone significant tidal stripping and shocking based on their orbits as inferred from {\it Gaia} data.
 Thus, the low density in Fornax is interpreted as being due to core formation rather than tides.
-In the right panel of Fig.~\ref{fig8}, we show the present-day densities of dwarfs as a function of $M_{200}$, coloured by their inferred pericentres.
-We emphasize that these pericentres are derived using a directly measured spherically symmetric host halo potential form the simulations.
+In the right panel of Fig.~\ref{fig9}, we show the present-day densities of dwarfs as a function of $M_{200}$, coloured by their inferred pericentres.
+We emphasize that these pericentres are derived using a directly measured spherically symmetric host halo potential from the simulations.

 The majority of dwarfs with particularly low central densities do indeed have low pericentres; yet there are a number of outliers.
 Most notably, our `upwards triangle' Fornax, with a pericentre of 98~kpc, has a density comparable to that of Fornax.
-We do, however, note that, unlike Fornax, this galaxy was quenched $\sim 4$~Gyr ago.
+We do, however, note that, unlike Fornax, this galaxy was quenched $\sim 5$~Gyr ago.
 The `plus' Fornax analogue is another example with a pericentre of 79~kpc and a central density compatible with that of Fornax.
-This galaxy was only quenched 1~Gyr ago.
+This galaxy was only quenched $\sim$2~Gyr ago.
 Its halo mass, however, places it in a position, where it is fully compatible with ${\rm \Lambda CDM}$.
-In haloes below $10^{10}M_{\odot}$ we see a number of examples of galaxies with pericentres $>70$~kpc that have lost almost an order of magnitude in $\rho_{380}$.
 We note again that a number of Milky Way potentials in the literature predict pericentres for Fornax as low as 20-30~kpc.